KushGabani/pixelcrate/README.md

 PixelCrate is built with privacy in mind:

 - **Local-first by design**: All screenshots, metadata, and app data are stored locally on your device.
 Nothing is uploaded or stored remotely.
-- **Optional AI analysis**: If enabled, screenshots are temporarily sent to OpenAI's Vision API for pattern detection.
+- **Optional AI analysis**: If enabled, screenshots are temporarily sent to Gemini's Vision API for pattern detection.
 This feature is optional and can be turned off at any time in the settings.
 - **Anonymous usage analytics**: PixelCrate collects basic, anonymous usage stats and crash reports to help improve the app.
 No personal data or screenshots are ever collected.
 You can opt out of tracking in the settings.

 ## File storage